Looking for some game-changing Hollywood Studios tips and secrets? You’ll find them all here!

 Beauty & the Beast is my absolute favorite show, as well as my favorite Disney movie.
 The actors performing are highly talented with excellent singing voices and the sets, imagery and special effects are of Broadway quality.

 Parents will love the break from standing in the sun throughout the day and children will enjoy the entertainment from opening to close.

-Fastpasses are available for the show, but they have multiple show times throughout the day with a large theatre seating hundreds of people, so we suggest saving your fastpasses for other attractions and waiting this one out.
+Passes are available for the show, but they have multiple show times throughout the day with a large theatre seating hundreds of people, so we suggest saving your passes for other attractions and waiting on this one instead.

 #26.
 FIND THE “INCREDIBLES” & “POPSICLE” WALLS

 For all those Instagramming their way through Disney, be sure to check out these colorful walls unique to Hollywood Studios.

 The Incredibles wall can be found behind the Chinese Theatre on Pixar Avenue where the Toy Story Mania entrance used to be.
 This one’s easy to spot as it’s on the main brick wall by the bathrooms on the right side of the alley.